-Medial tibial stress syndrome (MTSS), or shin splints as it’s more commonly known, is defined as pain along the tibia (the long bone in the front of your lower leg) that occurs during activity.
+Medial tibial stress syndrome (MTSS), more commonly known as shin splints, is an overuse injury.
+It’s defined as pain along the tibia (the long bone in the front of your lower leg) that occurs during activity.
 This pain takes place when too much stress or force is placed on the tibia and surrounding anatomy.

-Those who experience MTSS describe their symptoms as pain along the tibia, pain before, during, and/or after activity, and tenderness to the touch.
+Those who experience MTSS describe their symptoms as pain along the tibia during and/or after activity, as well as tenderness to the touch.

 Causes of Shin Splints

 Sometimes it isn’t just starting to exercise too quickly or too soon that can cause this pesky injury.
-In addition to not increasing your exercise gradually, there are certain biological factors that can make you more likely to get MTSS.
+In addition to not increasing your exercise gradually, there are other factors that can make you more likely to get MTSS.
 Some of these include:

 Treating Shin Splints

 You often can treat shin splints at home with advice from your doctor.
 But be sure to call them if the initial recommendations don’t work or your condition worsens.

 Some recommendations for treating MTSS include:

 - Rest.
 This is usually the biggest component in getting rid of this injury.
 Consider taking a day or two off from running once or twice a week.
 You can even cross-train on those days.